 - Outpatient Therapy Aide

 - Physiotherapy Aide

-Is There Job Demand for Physical Therapist Aides?
+Is There Going to be Demand for Physical Therapist Aides?

 In 2016, there was an estimated number of 52,000 jobs in the United States for Physical Therapist Aide.
 New jobs are being produced at a rate of 29.2% which is above the national average.
 The Bureau of Labor Statistics predicts 15,200 new jobs for Physical Therapist Aide by 2026.
-There will be an estimated 8,500 positions for Physical Therapist Aide per year.
+The BLS estimates 8,500 yearly job openings in this field.